 Under this Objective, I set several Key Results such as Have an employment contract signed and New hire takes ownership of 4 prospecting processes.
 I weighted each of these differently and used tags to designate priorities, as Have an employment contract signed was a prerequisite for New hire takes ownership of 4 prospecting processes.
-I also had an action, Interview Candidates, that I knew I’d had to do in order to meet the Objective.
+I also had an initiative, Interview Candidates, that I knew I’d had to do in order to meet the Objective.

 Meanwhile, Account Executives in the Team such as my co-worker Sathwik set their own OKRs based on the examples I listed in the last section.
 Seeing that the Sales Team had an Objective to Take new business sales to a whole new level, Sathwik aligns his own Objective to it each quarter to Close an exceptional amount of deals.
-His associated Key Results correspond to the total volume and revenue he needs to bring in that quarter to support meeting the company’s quarterly revenue targets, while his Actions relate to projects he undertakes to try to meet those targets.
+His associated Key Results correspond to the total volume and revenue he needs to bring in that quarter to support meeting the company’s quarterly revenue targets, while his Initiatives relate to projects he undertakes to try to meet those targets.